Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Event analysis at the electron-positron colliders

-We generate signal and background events in $\tt Madgraph$ \cite{Alwall:2014hca}, then showered and analyzed through {\tt Pythia} \cite{Sjostrand:2014zea} and the detector simulation is done by ${\tt Delphes}$ \cite{deFavereau:2013fsa}.
+We generate signal and background events in $\tt Madgraph$ \cite{Alwall:2014hca}, then showered and analyzed through {\tt Pythia} \cite{Sjostrand:2014zea} and the detector simulation is done by ${\tt Delphes}$ \cite{deFavereau:2013fsa} using {\tt ILCgen} card though parametrized resolution functions.
+These smearing prescriptions are designed to emulate the expected performance of the ILC detectors and provide a fast and efficient approximation to a full detector simulation.
 The $\tt UFO$ file that is feeded to {\tt Madgraph} is generated through $\tt FeynRules$ \cite{Christensen:2008py}.
 During event generation, we constrain the phase space by requiring the photon to have a transverse momentum of $p_T^\gamma > 10$ GeV and a pseudorapidity within $|\eta_{\gamma}| \leq 2.5$.
-Additionally, we consider only events featuring a single photon while ensuring no leptons or jets are present in the final state.
+With these selection cuts, soft and collinear photons are effectively eliminated, making the reducible backgrounds negligible.
+Additionally, we consider only events featuring a single photon explicitly in the final state while ensuring no leptons or jets are present.
 The key variables for cut-based analysis relevant to the mono-$\gamma$ signal are defined as follows: \begin{itemize} \item \textbf{Missing energy ($E_{\text{miss}}$):} The energy carried away by missing particle is known as missing energy which is defined from the knowledge of $\sqrt{s}$ as \beq E_{\text{miss}}=\sqrt{s}-\sum_{i}E_{i}, \eeq where $i$ runs over all the visible particles in the final state.

 \item \textbf{Pseudorapidity ($\eta_{\gamma}$):} The definition of $\eta_{\gamma}$ is given by \beq \eta_{\gamma}=\frac{1}{2}\log\left[\frac{E_{\gamma}+p_z}{E_{\gamma}-p_z}\right], \eeq where $E_{\gamma}$ and $p_z$ are the energy and $z$ component of 4-momenta of the ISR photon. \end{itemize}